atrof/atrof.github.io/README.md

 ## Summary

 This repository contents data analysis projects which I've been working on during my studying and exploration in the Data Science field.
-All the projects are created mostly with Python.
+All the projects are created mostly in Python using Jupyter Notebooks.

 Feel free to contact me and have a talk about interesting collaboration, new opportunities, or if you have any questions about this portfolio:
 * E-mail: [avtrrr@gmail.com](mailto:avtrrr@gmail.com)